 The Switch/Rama intersection is used by cars, pedestrians, cyclists, and many school buses, including this one that has just pulled away from the bus stop.
 Given the frightening number of trucks disobeying the stop sign, this is a tragic accident waiting to happen.

-Flyrock assessment was omitted from Fowler's blasting report.
-Yet Fowler employees block off Rama and Switch Roads during blasting.
+Flyrock assessment was omitted from Fowler's initial blasting report.
+Yet Fowler employees block off Rama and Switch Roads for blasts.
 The more we learn about the negative impacts of the quarry, i.e. the distance and the ballistic speeds at which flyrock is able to travel, the more we discover how vulnerable we really are.